czmirek/POST-only-API-standard/README.md

 - The array can contain any valid JSON type including objects

 #### 3.1.4 Client validatable
 This is a boolean that indicates whether this particular validation could have been done by the client or not.
-Value `true` indicates that the returned validation error can be prevented on the client side.
+Value `true` indicates that the returned validation error can be evaluated on the client side.

 - It is not compulsory
 - It can be `null`